MariyaMartynova/markdown/README.md

 Use two asterisks for **strong emphasis**.
 Or, if you prefer, __use two underscores instead__.

-//Create a list with asterisk markers
+##Create a list with asterisk markers
 *   Austria
 *   Hungary
 *   Stockholm

-//Create a list with hypens markers
+##Create a list with hypens markers
 - Austria
 - Hungary
 - Stockholm

-//Create a list with pluses markers
+##Create a list with pluses markers
 + Austria
 + Hungary
 + Stockholm